dascott-su/WP-e-Commerce/readme.txt

 = Which additional modules are available for use with WP eCommerce? =

 * [Gold Cart](https://wpecommerce.org/store/premium-plugins/gold-cart/) - adds more options, gateways and functionality to your store
-* [MP3 Audio Player](https://wpecommerce.org/store/premium-plugins/mp3-player-plugin/) - Preview audio clips on your website
+* [Stripe](https://wpecommerce.org/store/product/stripe-payments/) - Allows you to take payments on your website using Stripe.
-* [NextGen Gallery Buy Now Buttons](https://wpecommerce.org/store/premium-plugins/nextgen-gallery-buy-now-buttons/) - turns your NextGen gallery into an eCommerce solution
-* [Members Plugin](https://wpecommerce.org/store/premium-plugins/membership-subscriptions/) - Integrates with PayPal Standard and Authorize.Net, allows you to create a Subscription-Based Product, as well as a "Members-Only" website with paid access to restricted content.
+* [Members Plugin](https://wpecommerce.org/store/product/membership-subscriptions/) - Integrates with PayPal Standard and Authorize.Net, allows you to create a Subscription-Based Product, as well as a "Members-Only" website with paid access to restricted content.

 = How do you provide support? =

-For users who have purchased a premium plugin from us (or a have purchased a [premium support token](https://wpecommerce.org/store/premium-plugins/premium-support-token/)), we offer high-touch, 1-on-1 support from our trained support staff.
-If you submit a support request here, you'll get a helpful response within 24 hours or less (during business hours).
+For users who have purchased a premium plugin from us and have an active License key we offer high-touch support from our trained support staff.
+If you submit a support request [here](https://wpecommerce.org/support/), you'll get a helpful response within 24 hours or less (during business hours).

 For the rest of our users, we do our best to monitor the WordPress.org support forums and respond in as timely a manner as we are able.
 We appreciate the countless helpful volunteers who also take time to respond to forum posts here.